-In the construction of this agglomeration the plan was inspired by the philosophy of the “garden city” and for this Canberra is a city characterised by large spaces of spontaneous vegetation, divided in two by Lake Burley Griffin, named after the American architect Walter Burley Griffin who followed the design of the city.
+In the construction of this agglomeration the plan was inspired by the philosophy of the “garden city” and for this Canberra is a city characterized by large spaces of spontaneous vegetation, divided in two by Lake Burley Griffin, named after the American architect Walter Burley Griffin who followed the design of the city.
 The architect made sure that the landmark of the city was the Parliament House and that it was always visible from every point.

 The very low rate of unemployment makes it a city with a vocation for work and, both for this and for its harsh winter climate, it has never entered the hearts of Australians too much.
-In fact, in addition to the representative palaces and its austere and serious appearance, Canberra is also a lively and interesting city.
+In fact, in addition to the representative palaces and their austere and serious appearance, Canberra is also a lively and interesting city.

 LIVING IN CANBERRA

-Canberra is an ideal city for a study and work experience.
+Canberra is an ideal city for study and work experience.
 Living in Canberra allows you to have a relaxed lifestyle, which is less hectic and more on a human scale.
 The university is represented by the University of Canberra which was established in 1967 and is located in the Bruce district north of the capital.
-Every year 2,500 international students choose it as a study destination.
+Every year, 2,500 international students choose it as a study destination.
 Studying in Canberra will allow you to choose between different schools and universities and benefit from the National Library of Australia.

 Canberra is considered one of the best cities in the world to live in.
 Given the proximity to the mountains and because of its climate, Canberra is a city suitable for those who love hiking, cycling and trekking.
-Among the various nature reserves surrounding the city we find the Tidbinbilla Nature Reserve which offers several hiking trails.
+Among the various nature reserves surrounding the city, we find the Tidbinbilla Nature Reserve, which offers several hiking trails.
 There are also several bike paths that will allow bicycle lovers to ride in peace.
 Wine lovers can also find some interesting locations in Canberra.